objectkuan/objectkuan.github.io/_posts/2014-07-20-some-net-related-features.md

 ###Description:

-Receiving queues of a NIC. when a package arrives, it hash the quintuple to a certain IRQ.
+Receiving queues of a NIC. when a packet arrives, it hash the quintuple to a certain IRQ.

 ###Checking: